felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_scope.md

 |api_klient    | requires end-user authentication.
 DigDir service.  |

 You will not be able to add a scope to your client if there is a conflict with the client's integration type and the scope.
 E.g. you can't add a "maskinporten" scope to a "idporten" client.

+## Delegation source

+The attribute `delegation_source` can be set on a scope in order to activate it for external delegation in e.g. Altinn.